The Gravitational Wave Memory from Binary Neutron Star Mergers

 Many studies have been performed to numerically compute the memory effect \cite{Pollney:2010hs,Mitman2020,Mitman:2020bjf,Moxon:2020gha,Moxon:2021gbv,Yoo2023,Chen:2024ieh}.
 Most of these focused on binary black holes (BBHs) that are expected to have the highest GW luminosities \cite{Lasky2016,Yang2018a,Boersma:2020gxx,Grant2023}.
 On the other hand, binary neutron stars (BNSs) will have smaller GW luminosities, but they will exhibit additional memory contributions due to the EM and neutrino luminosities, as well as the baryonic ejecta, all of which are absent in BBH mergers.
-This includes contributions arising from relativistic jets and (if produced) short $\gamma$-ray bursts (sGRBs) \cite{Sago2004,Birnholtz:2013bea,Sakai:2025lks}.
+This includes contributions arising from relativistic jets and (if produced) short $\gamma$-ray bursts (sGRB) \cite{Sago2004,Birnholtz:2013bea,Sakai:2025lks}.
 In \cite{Tiwari2021,Lopez:2023aja} it is argued that the memory can be used to distinguish BNS from BBH mergers, while in \cite{Yang:2018ceq} it is argued that it can be used to constrain the yet unknown neutron star (NS) equation of state (EOS).
 While \cite{Karlson:2018,Yang:2018ceq,Tiwari2021,Lopez:2023aja} investigated the memory from BNS mergers, they only computed the GW null memory.
 The purpose of this work is to complete the picture by quantifying---for the first time---the additional contributions to the displacement memory from the EM field, neutrinos, and ejecta using GRMHD simulations.

 \textit{Simulations and Methods.}\textemdash Two sets of simulations are used in this work.
 The first uses our well-tested \textsc{IllinoisGRMHD} code, includes magnetic fields, but has no neutrinos, and is described in detail in \cite{Bamber:2024wqr,Tsokaros:2024wgb}.
-The second set uses the \textsc{IllinoisGRMHD} thorn \cite{Etienne:2015cea} in the \textsc{Einstein Toolkit} \cite{Loffler:2011ay}, and includes both magnetic fields and neutrino radiation computed via a leakage scheme (see Supplement for details).
+The second set uses the \textsc{IllinoisGRMHD} thorn \cite{Etienne:2015cea} in the \textsc{Einstein Toolkit} \cite{Loffler:2011ay}, and includes both magnetic fields and neutrino radiation computed via a leakage scheme.

 To leading order, the ordinary GW memory in the transverse-traceless (TT) gauge for a system of $N$ bodies with masses $M_A$ and velocities $\boldsymbol{v}_A$, is given by \cite{Braginsky:1987kwo}